ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

-Help users upload one or more files using one of the following:
+Help users upload:

-- stepped single file upload
+- a single file
-- stepped multi-file upload
-- bulk file upload
+- multiple files, one at a time
+- multiple files at the same time

-## Stepped single file upload
+## A single file

 <img src="/public/images/patterns/upload-file-single.png">

-### When to use the stepped single file upload pattern
+### When to use this

-Use this pattern when you're asking users to upload one file.
+Use this pattern when you're asking users to upload just one file.

-### When not use the stepped single file upload pattern
+### When not to use this

 Don't use this pattern if you're asking users to upload multiple files, or if users need to upload single files repeatedly like they might have to do in a case working system.
-Use the stepped multi-file upload or a bulk file upload pattern instead.

-### How the stepped single file upload pattern works
+### How it works

-A single file upload works by using the native file input to let users select a file one at a time.
+Use the [file upload](https://design-system.service.gov.uk/components/file-upload/) component to let users select a file.

-You can also let users enter additional information along with the file itself.
-Here's two examples:
+You can also let users enter additional information about the file:

 - files often have long, meaningless names which makes them difficult to find later.
 You can let users enter a friendly name, to help them find it easily later.
 - files come with very little meta data, so you can let users provide a comment to associate with the file.

-If you add additional fields, then you should show the answers on the check screen with the file.
-If the file is an image, then show users a preview.
-If the file is a spreadsheet, then show the values in a table.
+If you add additional fields, then you must show the answers on the check screen.
+If the file is an image, then you can show a preview.
+If the file is a spreadsheet, then you can show the values in a table.

-### Single file upload steps

-#### 1. Upload screen
+### 1. Upload screen

 {{ dsExample({
   name: 'upload-files',